-Taking prenatal vitamins is really important until you choose to breastfeed.
-Some essential vitamins can help you with depression or anxiety and vitamin B complex are one of them.
+Taking prenatal vitamins is important until you choose to breastfeed.
+Some essential vitamins can help you with depression or anxiety and the vitamin B complex are one of them.
 Eat food that’s a rich source of vitamin B.

 Calcium and magnesium are essential vitamins for muscle cramping and bone health.
 Your baby has already been taking his share of nutrition from your body since you conceived, and now when you have delivered a healthy baby, he/she needs food from breastmilk; thus, you have to eat to meet your baby’s food requirements.

-Take Vitamin B-rich food because vitamin B really helps with moods, anxiety, depression.
+Take Vitamin B-rich food because vitamin B helps with moods, anxiety, and depression.
 In short, it is essential for emotional health as well.
 Nursing moms need to eat extra protein and vitamin B-12.

-Folic acid is one of the mood boosters for me.
-It really helps positively in emotional as well as mental health.
+Folic acid is one of the mood boosters.
+It helps positively in emotional as well as mental health.

-Breastfeeding moms may want to take some breastfeeding supplements for a better breastmilk supply.
+Breastfeeding moms may want to take breastfeeding supplements for a better supply of breastmilk.

 What Foods to avoid during postpartum

 1. Vegetables and fruits that cause bloating

-Gas issues could also affect your baby’s night sleep in a negative way because the baby’s tiny stomach is going to adjust with time.
+Gas issues could also affect your baby’s night sleep negatively because the baby’s tiny stomach is going to adjust with time.
 So, try to be wise with your food choices.

 You might want to avoid eating veggies like cauliflower, kale, broccoli, okra, legumes, chickpeas, etc, for at least a couple of weeks.

 2. Fried food or oily food

 Oily food is one of the reasons for gaining weight.

 3. Spicy Food

-Spicy food may delay the healing process, in case you have a c-section delivery.
-It can cause heartburn, acidity, digestive discomfort.
+Spicy food may delay the healing process if you have a c-section.
+It can cause heartburn, acidity, and digestive discomfort.
 Ideally, you should avoid eating spicy food for at least 2 to 3 weeks postpartum.

 Word of caution: Please watch out for any form of allergies from dry fruit, nuts, and dairy products. in rare cases, babies tend to be lactose intolerant too.
 Please talk to your doctor if you see anything unusual.

-Comment below and let me know what are your suggestions about your favorite postpartum diet.
+Comment below and let me know your suggestions about your favorite postpartum diet.